4 Questions to Ask Your Bipolar Disorder Doctor

 Success health system has psychiatrists that are equipped to diagnose and treat your bipolar disorder.
 Dr. Moses Tabe Ambilichu MD can help you manage your symptoms such as mood swings, behavioral irritability, cognitive delusions, and more.
 Call us or schedule an appointment online.
-Come visit our clinic today located at 11695 South Black Bob Road, Olathe, KS 66062.
-We have 3 convenient locations to serve you in West Plains MO, Columbia MO, and Olathe KS.
+We have convenient locations to serve you in West Plains MO, Columbia MO, and Olathe KS.

 If you or someone you love has bipolar disorder, it is essential to receive proper care.
 Bipolar disorder affects a large number of individuals in the world today, but with the right care long-term recovery is possible.
 At Success Health System in Olathe, Kansas, we have a dedicated staff of board certified psychiatrists who are committed to helping you find the road to recovery through compassionate and friendly care.